Generated at: 2026-05-16 10:50:18

 Failure Factor 1: Data Entry Is Burdensome

-Data entry often stalls because the process itself is perceived as tedious or cumbersome.
-When management simply demands that the team "enter the data" without providing support or optimizing the process, the burden falls entirely on the field team, and SFA adoption fails to take root.
+If the management team simply demands that staff "enter the data" without providing support or optimizing the process, leaving the burden entirely on the field team, SFA adoption will rarely succeed.

 Failure Factor 2: Difficult User Interface